How you acquire and install Remote Incident Manager depends on your use case and configuration, but in any case the process is quite straight forward.

 - Download Remote Incident Manager

-That's all there is to it!
-A desktop shortcut will be automatically created to aid in subsequent launches of RIM.
-Additionally, RIM sets up a multipurpose global hotkey (Windows+Shift+Backspace) which, among other things, automatically launches the program from wherever you are.
+You are all set to run Remote Incident Manager for the first time!
+You may run it from your applications folder, accessed via Command+Shift+A while located in Finder.
+Additionally, RIM sets up a multipurpose global hotkey (Option+Shift+Backspace) which, among other things, automatically launches the program from wherever you are.